How To Install LED Headlights car

 1. Selection of the Right Kit

-You have to select any of the two styles of LED headlight; the single-beam headlight bulbs or the dual beam one.
-The single beam bulbs are used either for high beam or low beam.
-Each headlight assembly has two bulbs, performing each action.
-In case, you intend to have a low beam and high beam; you need two single-beam LED kits.
+You have to select one of two styles of LED headlight: single-beam headlight bulbs or dual-beam ones.
+The single-beam bulbs are used either for high beams or low beams.
+Each headlight assembly has two bulbs performing each action.
+In case you intend to have a low beam and a high beam, you need two single-beam LED kits.
 The new headlights should exactly fit your current headlight housing.

 2. Preparation for Installation

-Park your car about 20 feet away from your garage, with your headlights on.
-Make a mark of your headlight beams, on a wall by using a tape.
+Park your car about 20 feet away from your garage with your headlights on.
+Make a mark of your headlight beams on a wall by using tape.
 Your LED headlight kit contains two bulbs, wiring, two ballasts and terminated connectors.

 Take care to secure the ballasts and wiring from any possible damage.
 You can use a drill or self-tapping screws or a two-sided tape for securing the ballasts.